 A new tool to fill the data gaps

-The standard configuration of a Generation 6 saildrone includes a rigid wing that is 5 meters (15 feet) tall.
+The standard configuration of the 23-footSaildrone Explorer includes a rigid wing that is 15 feet (5 meters) tall.
 The wing has been optimized for light to moderately heavy wind conditions and has been consistently successful for missions in the Arctic,North Atlantic,Coastal Pacific, and Tropical Pacific regions.
 However, this tall wing has been damaged in extreme weather conditions like those of the Southern Ocean and the Gulf Stream.

 Besides testing the new Saildrone storm wing and examining how close the saildrone will be able to approach the storms and how quickly, the USV will gather data about air-sea interactions during winter storm conditions.
 The mission will also include coordinated sampling with sea gliders operated by Oregon State University to combine atmosphere, surface, and sub-surface conditions from the saildrone with sub-surface ocean conditions provided by the gliders.